y330/y330/README.md

 - ⚒ Currently coding in Svelte and learnig ML and crypto

-- 🤝 I'm open to collaborate on new projects.
-Contact me if this is of interest

-- ⌨ I program in Python, JavaScript, CSS3, HTML5
+- ⌨ I program in Python, JavaScript, Java, CSS3, HTML5, Svelte, Flask

-- 🖼 Some tools and frameworks I am familiar with and use include Svelte, pnpm(performant npm), Git, Snowpack, webpack.js, Pandas(dataframe), Vuejs(learning), flask

-- 📄 More on my skills and experiences: **[My portfolio(Under Construction)](https://yonah.ml)**.
+- 📄 More on my skills and experiences: **[My portfolio](https://yonah.ml)**.

 - 📫 How to reach me: [Send me an email](avivyonah@gmail.com)